Lewin Louis Aronsohn: Life

 The Aronsohn family came to Bromberg (Bydgoszcz) in 1864.
 Here, Lewin Aronsohn attended primary school and then a vocational school.

 Afterwards, Louis worked at his father's side and learned the business of real estate.
-When his father passed away in 1876, he inherited the Mamlicz estate and his father's capital, and started yield a profit out of it.
+When his father died in 1876, he inherited the Mamlicz estate and his father's capital, and started yield a profit out of it.

 In Bydgoszcz, Louis and his family lived successively at: